快速導覽

 Sightseeing itinerary for a day trip to Hong Kong

-After having visited Central and Tsim Sha Tsui on the first and second days of the itinerary, and enjoying the night view of Victoria Harbor and experiencing the busiest city scenery, on the third day, you can consider going to some places far away from the city of Hong Kong.
-Attractions to experience the natural environment of Hong Kong.
-Today’s goal is to arrange a 7-9 hour trip in the same place, which can be a selection of attractions such as theme parks, beaches, and outlying islands.
-There are also many attractions that we often go to during holidays.
+On the third day of your itinerary, you can consider going to some scenic spots far away from the city of Hong Kong to explore the natural environment of Hong Kong.
+The arrangements for the third day's itinerary are relatively simple.
+The goal is to arrange a 7-9 hour itinerary.
+In just a few hours, you can have the opportunity to visit some theme parks, beaches, outlying islands, and enjoy Hong Kong’s natural scenery.
+Among these suburban attractions, there are also many attractions that we often go to during holidays.
 I believe you will like to visit these attractions!

 Hong Kong Ocean Park

 Ocean Park Hong Kong is a large theme park located in the southern district of Hong Kong Island.
 It contains multiple aquariums, zoos, different water parks, and amusement rides.
-If you want to see giant pandas, ride a roller coaster, and visit an aquarium on the same day, Ocean Park can satisfy your multiple wishes at the same time.
+If you want to see giant pandas, experience exciting roller coasters, and visit an aquarium on the same day, Hong Kong Ocean Park can satisfy your multiple wishes at the same time.

 Accommodation near Ocean Park Hong Kong: The Fullerton Ocean Park Hotel Hong Kong,Hong Kong Ocean Park Marriott Hotel